Thazinphoo22/Recipe-Quest/README.md

 Favorites: Users can save their favorite recipes, which are stored using Airtable API and can also remove favorite recipes.

 ## Technologies Used

-React.js
+* React.js
-HTML
+* HTML
-CSS
+* CSS
-Edamam API
+* Edamam API
-Airtable API
+* Airtable API
-Postman
+* Postman
-Docker
+* Docker

-**Next Steps:**
+## Next Steps
-As a user, I want to see nutritional information for recipes, because I want to make healthy choices.
+* Add nutritional information for recipes to help users make healthy choices.
-As a user, I want to see Health Labels because we can view nutritional content and potential health impacts of a product.
+* Include health labels to provide insights into the nutritional content and potential health impacts of recipes.
-As a user, I want to implement user authentication to allow users to have personalized favorite lists.
+* Implement user authentication to allow users to have personalized favorite lists.
-As a user, I want to create a community feature for users to share their own recipes and tips.
+* Create a community feature for users to share their own recipes and tips.